rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

     where ``{sample}`` is the new directory for both FASTQ files.

-How to input multiple FASTQ files or pairs of paired-end FASTQ files
+How to align multiple FASTQ files or pairs of paired-end FASTQ files
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-There are three ways to align multiple FASTQ files (or pairs) at once:
+There are three ways to align multiple FASTQ files (or pairs thereof):

 1. Use options more than once.
     The options for FASTQ files can all be given multiple times, and can